-What Can Causes Tongue Thrust?
+What Causes Tongue Thrust?

-- Excessive and overly-prolonged thumb sucking.
+- Excessive and overly-prolonged thumb sucking in babies.

-- Some artificial nipples used for feeding infants
+- Some artificial nipples help feed infants.

-- An exceptionally large tongue
+- An exceptionally large tongue.

-- Muscular, neurological, or other physiological abnormalities
+- Muscular, neurological, or other physiological abnormalities.

-- Being “tongue-tied,” meaning the patient has a short lingual frenum
+- Being “tongue-tied,” meaning the patient has a short lingual frenum.

-- Anterior open bite – is the most typical and common form of tongue thrust.
+- Anterior open bite – is the most common form of tongue thrust.
 In such cases, the lips do not close properly, and a child often has an open mouth and tongue protruding beyond the lips.
 Generally, you can identify the patient has a large tongue along with this type of tongue thrust.